 It is known by many names: the stall, the plateau, the zone.
 Whatever you call it, this phenomenon has waylaid many a barbecue and sent grill-masters everywhere into panic mode.

 The temperature of the brisket will rise steadily, and just as you’re prepping side dishes and calling the neighbors, the meat seems to stop cooking.
 You make sure your thermometer is working, and up the heat in your smoker, but it still won’t budge.
 For hours.
 The snacks are gone, people are hungry, and it’s still just sitting there.
 What is going on?

 Let’s take a look at some stats.
 The exact temperature at which the stall hits depends on your cooking temperature and your smoker, but it’s typically around 150-160° F, far below the optimal 190-205° F most pitmasters aim for to get peak tenderness.

 How Long Does the Stall Last?

-The size of the brisket, the cooking temperature, and humidity and airflow in your smoker all affect stall time, but a large brisket can stall for six hours or more before finally starting to climb the thermometer again.
-Talk about ruining a barbecue, especially if you weren’t expecting a twelve-hour bake.
+The size of the brisket, the cooking temperature, and humidity and airflow in your smoker all affect stall time, but a large brisket can stall for five hours or more before finally starting to climb the thermometer again.
+Talk about ruining a barbecue, especially if you were planning for a linear rise in temperature.